- Why won't my dachshund lose weight?

 Just the Right Weight

-When trying to make your Dachshund lose weight, do measure frequently so that it does not become underweight.
+When trying to make your Dachshund lose weight, measure frequently so that it does not become underweight.
 Less than ideal weight in dogs can also cause severe long-term health issues.
 Maintain a schedule and visit your vet regularly to ensure your dog exhibits just the right weight.

 Also, work with your vet to determine any underlying issues of obesity before they get too serious.
 Help your doxie lose weight by walking, playing, and having fun together.